Ivy Gourd: Nutrition Facts, Benefits, Side Effects, And More

 1. Antibacterial properties

-Studies have proven that the aqueous extract of Ivy Gourd leaves shows antibacterial activity against bacteria such as Escherichia coli, Salmonella choleraesuis, Shigella flexneri NICED, Shigella dysenteries, Bacillus subtilis and Shigella flexneri.[3]
+Studies have proven that the aqueous extract of Ivy Gourd leaves shows antibacterial activity against bacteria such as Escherichia coli, Salmonella choleraesuis, Shigella flexneri NICED, Shigella dysenteries, Bacillus subtilis and Shigella flexneri.
+Additionally, the plant exhibits larvicidal action.
+Furthermore, the antipyretic properties and inhibitory activity of ivy gourd against a range of bacteria and fungi have been assessed.
+[3]

 2. Antioxidant properties